Combinatorial Proofs in Bordered Heegaard Floer homology: The 3-manifold invariant

+correspond to certain tuples of intersection points in the full diagram.
+Likewise, there is a correspondence between arrows in the type $\DA$ action on the two sides, and domains in appropriate parts of the diagram.

-The choice of intersection points in the adjoined portion of the diagram is forced (as marked in the figure), which means it is the same for all generators.
-So there is a one-to-one correspondence between generators of the old and new complexes.
-Moreover, since all areas above the dotted line are in the same region as the basepoint, no domain giving raise to an arrow in the differential can contain parts above the line.
-This shows the chain complexes in (\ref{eq:stabinvcx1}) and (\ref{eq:stabinvcx2}) are exactly the same, proving Lemma \ref{lem:stabinv} (note we used the equivalence between $\overline{\widehat{CFD}(\hg)}$ and $\widehat{CFD}(-\hg)$). \end{proof}
+The choice of intersection points in the adjoined portion of the diagram is forced (as marked in the figure), which means that it is the same for all generators in (\ref{eq:stabinvcx2}).
+So there is a one-to-one correspondence between generators in (\ref{eq:stabinvcx1}) and (\ref{eq:stabinvcx2}).
+Moreover, since there are no closed domains above the dashed line, all arrows in (\ref{eq:stabinvcx2}) automatically have domains restricted below the dashed line.
+By Remark \ref{rem:dastabilization}, there is a one-to-one correspondence between these arrows and the arrows in (\ref{eq:stabinvcx1}).
+This shows the chain complexes (\ref{eq:stabinvcx1}) and (\ref{eq:stabinvcx2}) are isomorphic, proving Lemma \ref{lem:stabinv}. \end{proof}